elijahpena/LoserWorld/README.md

 ### Development

-Django and Bootstrap were used
+Django and Bootstrap were used for the web dev side of things

+I'm using a raspberrypi3 as the server, with nginx for portforwarding and static hosting, and gunicorn as the server software.